rfratto/docker_ebooks/README.md

 	-e "TWITTER_NAME=<Twitter user to source tweets from>" \
 	-e "ORDER=<Optional, defaults to 2.
 Higher numbers are less silly>" -e "GENERATE_FREQUENCY=<Optional, defaults to 60.
 How many minutes between each tweet attempt.>" \
+	-e "MIN_GENERATE_FREQUENCY=<Optional, defaults to GENERATE_FREQUENCY if omitted.
+Minimum number of minutes between each attempt.>" \
+	-e "MAX_GENERATE_FREQUENCY=<Optional, defaults to GENERATE_FREQUENCY if omitted.
+Maximum number of minutes between each attempt.>" \
 	rfratto/docker_ebooks
 ```